Choctaw Village Locations

 During the Choctaw Civil War Tchanke's population was further reduced.
 The French blamed the villages of Tchanke, Oni, and Okeoulou for killing 3 French citizens at the Germans (Allemands) near New Orleans, see MPAFD V 42.
 The French encouraged attacks on these villages (MPAFD V 26) and paid a bounty for the occupants' scalps at three times the value of Chickasaw scalps.
 See MPAFD V 16.
 For a small village with no chief, Tchanke commanded a lot of French attention.

-4. Okeoullou (Okeoulou(F)) was a small village whose location is vital to our next village's location.
+Okeoullou (Okeoulou(F)) was a small village whose location is vital to our next village's location.
 Okeoulou was not located by Halbert, as it was not on the Romans Map 1772.
 Okeoulou meant Scarce Water per Roullet, see MPAFD I 151.
 Note we continue with Lusser's journey.
 In MPAFD I 96 he provided notes relative to Okeoullou, "We departed from there (Mongoulacha) and went to Okeoulou.
 This village is on a hill in the form of a prairie.
 Water is very scarce there.
 There are two good leagues between this village and Mongoulacha."
 Okeoulou was situated at T11N R13E S31 on ridge that runs north-south and east of Ocobla community.
 The topography of this area drains away in all directions.
 Scarce Water indeed.
 From West Mongoulacha to Okeoulou is 6 miles or about "two good leagues".
-About 1820 the Jackson - Old Factory road made a diversion around the village to avoid the site.
-This road diversion probably means Okeoulou was occupied late.

 For the location we carefully viewed the Philadelphia 7.5 minute quad map, comparing it to BVS Map 1743 location of "Boufouca."
 The best method to compare the maps that we found was to zoom into the area using the Philadelphia USGS quad to a scale that matches BVS Map 1743 scale.
 How?
 Go to "USGS Map Locator," type in "Philadelphia Ms," select Philadelphia Ms and click the zoom (Blue + in upper left corner) down to match BVS Map 1743 scale.
 The USGS map features at T11N R12E Sections 5, 7 and 8 in Neshoba County matches the BVS Map 1743 "Boufouca" vignette extremely well, particularly the tan land and green water features.
 There is a "u" shaped ridge at Sections 6, 7 and 8, and a separate but contiguous ridge at Section 12.

-Also of note, in T11N R12E adjacent to the Boukfouka site there are paths leading northeast.
-Could these be the path shown on the BVS Map 1743 that circles back towards Bouctoucoulou?
+Also of note, in T11N R12E adjacent to the Boucfouca site there are paths leading northeast.
+Could these be the paths that circle back towards Bouctoucoulou of the French Eastern part villages as shown on the BVS Map of 1743?

 Halbert did not locate Boucfouca.